Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 Perhaps the most significant gap is the lack of consistent ethical and regulatory standards for evaluating new digital health technologies, especially those involving AI.
 Institutional review boards may lack the expertise to properly assess the risks and potential harms.
 Tech developers may not receive training on ethics, privacy, and regulatory requirements for protecting human research participants.
 The data used to train AI algorithms is often not considered human subjects research, bypassing safety reviews.

-To address these gaps, several initiatives have emerged to examine the ethical, legal, and social implications (ELSI) of digital health and AI technologies.
-Groups like the Connected and Open Research Ethics (CORE) initiative, Pervasive Data Ethics for Computational Research (PERVADE), and Mobile Health ELSI (mHealthELSI) project aim to inform policy and governance in this largely unregulated space.
-However, many of these efforts are broad in scope and may lack specificity for digital health applications.

 As new health technologies proliferate, with an increasing number of stakeholders involved, the gap between known and unknown risks poses a fundamental challenge in evaluating the potential harms versus benefits.
 There is an urgent need to develop a robust infrastructure for vetting these technologies before widespread deployment in healthcare systems.